brightfence/000/README.md

 ## Prerequisites

 #### i.
 Gmail account
 [Create a Gmail account](https://accounts.google.com/SignUp?service=mail&continue=https%3A%2F%2Fmail.google.com%2Fmail%2F&ltmpl=default).
-We use a lot of Google services in the class so Gmail is required.
-On the plus side, if you don't use Gmail, it's a good time to modernize.
-Gmail is the most modern, robust, and safe mainstream email system out there.
-Some code bootcamps require Gmail as well.
-On Gmail, we recommend these settings:
+We use Google services in class so Gmail is required.
+Gmail is a modern, robust, and has strong spam filtering.
+I recommend these settings:
 * General >> Maximum page size = 100
 * General >> Keyboard shortcut on
 * Forwarding >> Enable IMAP
-* Forwarding >> Auto Expunge OFF
-* Forwarding >> Move messages to Trash
 * Labs >> Enable Undo Send
 * Labs >> Enable Unread Message Icon

 #### ii.
 Github account
 [create a Github account](https://github.com/).
 Don't worry about what this is for now.
-Just know that Github is essential  for developers.
+Just know that Github is essentialfor developers.
 Create one using your Gmail account, if possible.

 Once you create your account, we recommend you go to [email settings](https://github.com/settings/emails) and check "Keep my email address private" at the bottom.

 <a name="typing"></a>
 #### iii.
 Touch Typing
-A typical seasoned programmer types 80+ WPM.
+A typical programmer types 80+ WPM.
 Some bootcamps require 60+ WPM.
 We require 40+ real WPM for 001.
-An inability to touch type is the single, greatest hurdle that must be first overcome to learn to code.
+An inability to touch type is the first hurdle to overcome in order to code.

 [Test your typing here](http://touchtype.co/index.php/typing/tests/41).
 You should be able to consistently type 40+ *real WPM* on the test **without** looking at your keyboard.
 Here’s how we calculate *real WPM*:

-`(Your raw WPM) * (% accuracy * % accuracy)`     For example:  `51 * (0.95 * 0.95)` = 46
+`(Your raw WPM) * (% accuracy * % accuracy)`

+For example:  `51 * (0.95 * 0.95)` = 46
-You should also score at least 30 real WPM on [this alpha numberic test](http://www.typeonline.co.uk/typingspeed_alpha_numeric.php).
-It's much harder, but it's important since coding requires typing numbers and special characters.

-Since touch typing is the ability to type without looking at your keyboard, proper fingering is also very important.
-You may be able to hit 40 WPM with improper fingering, but you won't be able to do 80 WPM without correct fingering.
-So here are some places to learn:
+Touch typing is the ability to type without looking, so proper fingering is important.
+Without good fingering, you'll never reach 80 WPM.
+Learn fingering here:
 * [For fingering: wikihow](http://www.wikihow.com/Teach-Yourself-to-Touch-Type)
 * [Keybr is nice](http://www.keybr.com/)
 * [Big brown bear](http://bigbrownbear.co.uk/learntotype/)